16x0srn9i07h5buacdv2g63odu9kl3

 11:15-13:00

-Introductory lecture part 2: Physiology, Fascial Anatomy and Fascial Science.
+Introductory lecture part 2: Fascial Anatomy and Physiology and the world of Fascial Science.

 14:00-16:00